-David Swarr serves as Executive Director of International Orality Network (ION) and is President and CEO of 4.2.20 Foundation.
+David Swarr serves as Executive Director of International Orality Network (ION) and is President and CEO of Whole Word Institute.

 He previously served on the leadership team of ION and stewarded the Audio Scripture Engagement portfolio.
 David was also a founder, President and CEO of Davar Partners International, an audio Scripture engagement organization with over 600 partner organizations in 90 nations.

 David grew up in the Middle East and speaks fluent Hebrew.
 He has a rich background in cross cultural leadership and holds a PhD in intercultural organizational leadership.
 Currently, David and his wife split their time between Israel and the United States.

 Ricki Gidoomal serves as Chief of Staff of Whole Word Institute and as Senior Associate of Communications for the International Orality Network.

 He produced the Master Storyteller film trilogy that accompanies this content.
 He holds an MA in Russian & Linguistics from the University of Oxford, with specialization in Ancient Dialect and Second Language Acquisition.